freedomofpress/securedrop/docs/ossec_alerts.rst

          the files live on the servers, since values like ``smtp_relay_port`` are used in several locations throughout the config.

-Useful log files for OSSEC
+Useful Log Files for OSSEC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Other log files that may contain useful information: